ereiskind/nolcat/docs/source/code_style_guide.rst

 ==================
 Each set of circumstances needing a logging statement or a log-like output statement has a specific logging level and structure assigned to it.
 All such statements are full sentences ending in periods.

+* "Starting `function_name()`" statements

+  * Info logging statement
+  * At the beginning of all functions and methods except for test functions, test fixtures, and those returning a value within five statements
+  * Structure: "Starting `<name of function/method>()` for <relevant parameters>."

 * Starting an iteration

   * Debug logging statement